onionSoap/onionSoap/README.md

 **Hi, I'm Sofia,** a Computer Science student at the University of Colorado at Boulder.

 - ☆★ I'm currently working on updating a lenticular processing app I made in high school.
-- ☆★ I'm currently learning how to use ROS and C++.
+- ☆★ I'm currently learning how to use PyQT and ROS.

 <a href="url"><img src="https://cdn-icons-png.flaticon.com/512/5968/5968282.png" align="left" height="48" width="48" ></a>